Xexxa/serenityos-wiki/fonts.md

 - **Filename:** Give the font a filename in the following format NameStyleSize.ext (examples: KaticaRegular10.font)

+- **Metadata:** metadata.family contains the fonts "name", for example "Katica". metadata.name contains the font "name" and style, for example "Katica Regular".

-- **CJK:** If the font is primarly or exclusively for CJK characters then prefix the family with CJK and space "CJK Name"
+- **CJK:** If the font is primarly or exclusively for CJK characters then prefix metadata.family and metadata.name with CJK and space.
+"CJK Name" & "CJK Name Style"

 - **Constructed/artificial scripts:** If you want to encode for example Klingon or Tengwar, then follow the assignments of UCSUR[^1]